2023–2024 German farmers' protests

 The 2023–2024 German farmers' protests were a series of nationwide protests and road blockages in Germany organized by farmers and agricultural unions from 18 December 2023 until March 2024.
-The subjects of the protests are the abolition of tax breaks on farmers and other policies of the federal government under the Scholz cabinet.
+The subjects of the protests were the abolition of tax breaks on farmers and other policies of the federal government under the Scholz cabinet.

 Background

 In its ruling of 15 November 2023, the Federal Constitutional Court declared the second supplementary budget for 2021 as unconstitutional and therefore invalid.
 The German Bundestag, under the leadership of the Scholz cabinet, had attempted to use the unused debts of the COVID-19 "special fund" for the 2021 budget.
 This resulted in a budget deficit of 17 billion euros for the 2024 federal budget.
 Among the measures taken by the federal government to remedy this were the introduction of a motor vehicle tax and the cancellation of the crude oil tax refund for farmers.

 Various commentators put forward alternative ideas on how the budget deficit could potentially be eliminated by other means.

 The agreement reached by the federal government is predicted to lead to greater financial burdens in 2024, particularly for those with a low to average income, while relieving the burden on those with a higher income.
 For the agricultural sector, the responsible minister Cem Özdemir (The Greens) announced the abolition of subsidies for agricultural diesel and the introduction of a vehicle tax for agricultural vehicles (previously green license plates).

 As early as June 2023, there were plans to declare subsidised diesel a bargaining chip, as reported by the trade journal Agrarzeitung.
 These announcements led to nationwide protests by farmers against the agricultural policy pursued in Germany for several years.
 To publicise the farmers' goals and demands, dairy farmer Werner Koslowski from Wohnste undertook a tour of Germany, during which he presented a list of demands to several German state governments.

 According to a report published by the German Farmers' Association (DBV) in December 2023, German farmers in main occupation achieved an average profit of 115,400 euros in the 2022/2023 financial year, which is an "all-time high" and around 45 percent more than in the previous year.
 However, the earnings situation varies greatly between small, medium-sized and large farms.